-Sausage Cornbread Dressing Cups is personal size Southern cornbread dressing.
+Sausage Cornbread Dressing Cups are personal size Southern cornbread dressing.
 Everyone gets to enjoy the crispy outside edge this way!
+Bake in mini muffin cups and top with Cranberry Apple Jalapeno Salsa for a party.
 They are perfect to make ahead and freeze for travel, then reheat when you arrive at your family Thanksgiving or Christmas destination.

 Why make cornbread dressing in muffin cups?

 Cornbread dressing is my absolute favorite side for Thanksgiving and Christmas!
 One year, my family in Arkansas decided to have all finger foods or food that could be picked up like an appetizer since we were going to have to eat later than a dinner time (supper time according to my family).